termiiwebtech/Lighthouse/README.md

 The upcoming event tab was also taking off because its not real-time (i.e the date is static)

- * Moved the �AND� and changed it to "&"  using <span style="margin-left: 39%;
+ * Moved the “AND” and changed it to "&"  using <span style="margin-left: 39%;
-    font-size: 40px;"> </span>between where hope are�.. and potential are�� between the 2 phrases
+    font-size: 40px;"> </span>between where hope are….. and potential are…… between the 2 phrases

      -  re-labeled the Media tab as Multimedia